tlshaheen/api_docs/doc/people_api.md

 Push Endpoint
 -------------

 This endpoint updates a person matched, or creates if no match is found.
-Matches are found exclusively by email address.
+Matches are found exclusively by email address or external ID.

 ```
 PUT /api/v1/people/push